AVAILABLE fresh April through December, frozen year-round

 A GREAT SOURCE OF protein

-There are three species of shrimp native to our coast.
-Pink shrimp arrive first, in late spring or early summer.
-Brown shrimp take over in July and dominate until September.
+There are two species of shrimp native to our coast.
+Brown shrimp arrive in July and dominate until September.
 White shrimp, sometimes called “greentails,” finish the season off from September to November.
 We sell fresh shrimp headless or head-on.

 Fresh shrimp is best, but we offer high quality frozen shrimp as well.
 North Carolina fishermen process and freeze the shrimp immediately after catching them.
 They are individually quick frozen, which seals in the flavor and bite.
 Plus you can grab a handful at a time for small dishes.
 These shrimp taste almost as good as the day they were caught.